Step 1: Complete the Free Application for Federal Student Aid (FAFSA)

-To ensure the results of your FAFSA are sent to the schools you are applying to, be sure to list the medical school’s federal school code on the FAFSA.
+As a medical school applicant, you are considered an independent student for federal student aid, and parental information is not needed on the FAFSA form.
+Parental financial information may be required by some medical schools for students who wish to be considered for institutional financial aid (aid granted by the medical school).
+Check with the medical school’s financial aid staff to verify their requirements, and if they request parental information, find out how they want you to submit that information.
+To ensure the results of your FAFSA are sent to the schools you are applying to be sure to list the medical school’s federal school code on the FAFSA.
 If you do not know the school code, you can search for it on the Federal Student Aid website.

 Step 2: Investigate Sources of Aid

-Contact the medical school’s financial aid office to determine available sources of financial aid.
+Contact the medical school’s financial aid staff and website to determine available sources of financial aid.
 Be proactive; explore additional resources for scholarships and grants.
 You can search for scholarships and grants in several places.
 Here are some FIRST resources to consider:

 - Loan Repayment/Forgiveness/Scholarship and Other Programs Database

-If you need loans to cover additional costs, consider borrowing federal student loans.
-The Direct Unsubsidized Loan and the Direct PLUS Loan are federal loans.
+If you need loans to cover your costs, consider borrowing federal student loans.
+The Direct Unsubsidized Loan and the Direct PLUS Loan (for graduate/professional students) are federal loans.
 These are both unsubsidized loans, meaning the borrower is responsible for the interest that accrues on the loans; however, they have some of the best terms and conditions.
 Note: Applying for a loan requires completing a Master Promissory Note (MPN).
 This is separate from the FAFSA.

 Step 4: Receive Your Aid Offer

-For more information, review the FIRST fact sheet, What's an Aid Offer?
+For more information, review the FIRST fact sheet, Understanding Your Financial Aid Offer.

 Still Have Questions?

-If you are uncertain about the financial aid application process, or if you have questions related to the financial aid offered, contact the school’s financial aid office to discuss your questions.
-The financial aid office staff and the school’s website are always great sources of information.
+If you are uncertain about the financial aid application process, or if you have questions related to the aid offered, contact the school’s financial aid staff to discuss your questions.
+The staff and the school’s website are always great sources of information.

-- You must re-apply each year for financial aid.
-Check with your medical school’s financial aid office about required forms and deadlines.
+- To receive aid each year, you must re-apply by completing the FAFSA on a yearly basis.
+Check with your medical school’s financial aid staff about any additional required forms and deadlines.

 - To maintain eligibility for federal financial aid, you must maintain Satisfactory Academic Progress (SAP).
 Check the school’s requirements for SAP.

-- Continue to search for scholarship and grants each year of medical school.
+- Continue to search for scholarships and grants each year.